met4citizen/CliqueVM/README.md

 If the operator is deterministic, the system, too, will be deterministic.
 However, if the operator generates more that one operation, even a deterministic system can become quantum mechanical.
-In these cases the evolution will nevertheless appear probabilistic to any internal observer due to self-locating uncertainty.
+In these cases the evolution will appear probabilistic to any internal observer due to self-locating uncertainty.

 Under self-locating uncertainty, an observation becomes a process in which the observer interacts locally in a way that resolves all the second-order inconsistencies (superpositions).
 These interactions make new shortcuts through the ancestral structure.
-This in turn prevents certain future interactions, which appears to the observer as a wave-function collapse.
+This in turn prevents certain future interactions, which appears to the internal observer as a wave-function collapse.

 From the internal observer's point of view, the proportion of all